 MyFlight Forecast™ gives you, the passenger, access to weather data that pilots will review prior to every flight.
-While a pilot will review much more data, data that they've spent years learning to interpret, this site breaks down the most relevant data for the passenger to determine flight conditions, potential flight and airport delays, and most importantly, turbulence forecast.
+While a pilot will review much more data, data that they've spent years learning to interpret, this site breaks down the most relevant data for the passenger to determine flight conditions, potential flight and airport delays, and most importantly, flight turbulence forecast.

 Reference Weather Radar to determine the location of precipitation (Snow, Rain) and where it is located relative to your flight path.
 Pilot Tip - Just because you see areas of precipitation, does not mean that you will necesarily be flying through it!
 You might be miles above it!>>read more